CyberDefinitions.com

 If a person who wanted to decode this message did not understand the mechanics of the encoding, they would have zero chance of decoding your message.
 If, however, the decoder did understand the encoding-decoding system, then they would still have extreme difficulty with decoding a message.
 Before they could start decoding, they would need to know the secret word's length and the order of its columns (or the secret word itself).
 There are no clues in the encrypted message to the secret word's length or the order of its columns.

-Also, the decrypted message is not stored anywhere.
-So, there is no history to check.
-There are no deleted files to recover.
-Once the message has been read, the decrypted message is gone forever.
+Also, the decrypted message is not stored anywhere by us.
+So, there is no history to check and no deleted files to recover.
+Once you've left this page, the message is gone forever.
 As a worst-case scenario, it will exist in its encrypted form in whatever application you used to send it.

 Help Us Improve Cyber Definitions